samtu34/Bikeshare/README.md

 Capstone project for Google Data Analyst Certification

 # Introduction
 This is a part of of the Google Data Analyst Certification project, that uses R programming to make sene of the bike sharing data provide, and answer the relevant business questions.
-Here is  link to th R mark down report that contains the code and analysis carried out.
+[Here is  link to the R mark down report (https://rpubs.com/samtu34/CyclistProject) that contains the code and analysis carried out. ]

 # How to use